from fasthtml.common import FastHTML, serve

 async def put(x: int, y: int):

-grid[y][x] = 1 if grid[y][x] == 0 else 0
+= 1 if grid[y][x] == 0 else 0 grid[y][x]

-Above is a component for representing the game’s state that the user can interact with and update on the server using cool HTMX features such as hx_vals for determining which cell was clicked to make it dead or alive.
+for determining which cell was clicked to make it dead or alive.
 Now, you probably noticed that the HTTP request in this case is a PUT request, which does not return anything and this means our client’s view of the grid world and the server’s game state will immediately become out of sync :(.
 We could of course just return a new Grid component with the updated state, but that would only work for a single client, if we had more, they quickly get out of sync with each other and the server.
 Now Websockets to the rescue!

 Websockets are a way for the server to keep a persistent connection with clients and send data to the client without explicitly being requested for information, which is not possible with HTTP.
 Luckily FastHTML and HTMX work well with Websockets.
 Simply state you wish to use websockets for your app and define a websocket route:

-app = FastHTML(hdrs=(picolink, gridlink, css, htmx_ws), ws_hdr=True)
+...= FastHTML(hdrs=(picolink, gridlink, css, htmx_ws), exts='ws')

-player_queue = []
+= []

-async def update_players():
+player_queue async def update_players():

 for i, player in enumerate(player_queue):